 -

 Open Systems: In an open system, matter can be exchanged with the surroundings, so you must account for any mass entering or leaving the system.
-For instance, when studying the growth of a plant, you need to consider not only the mass of the water and nutrients added but also the mass of the carbon dioxide absorbed from the air and the oxygen released during photosynthesis.
+Here's a good example: when studying the growth of a plant, you need to consider not only the mass of the water and nutrients added but also the mass of the carbon dioxide absorbed from the air and the oxygen released during photosynthesis.

 -